 The file and I/O software provides access to files and devices.
 The SLES Virtual File System (VFS) provides a consistent view of multiple physical file system implementations.
-There are nine different types of file systems included in the evaluated configuration: the journalled file systems XFS and ext3, the VFAT filesystem for the /boot/efi/ partition on Itanium systems (mounted as read/writeable by root only), the CDROM/DVD File System ISO-9660 (read-only), the proc filesystem, the sysfs filesystem, the cpuset filesystem, the tmpfs filesystem and the devpts filesystem.
-XFS, ext3, VFAT and ISO-9660 represent file systems on a physical medium (disk, CDROM).
-The proc and the sysfs file systems do not represent or provide a physical data storage file system but are used as a configuration and monitoring interface to the kernel, provided by the kernel only in a running system. procfs also represents the abstraction of processes (tasks) being files.
+There are several different types of file systems included in the evaluated configuration: the journaled file system ext3, CDROM File System ISO-9660 (read-only), and the proc, devpts and shmfs file systems. ext3 and ISO-9660 work of a physical medium (disk, CDROM).
+The proc, devpts, and shmfs file systems do not represent or provide a physical data storage file system but are used as a configuration and monitoring interface to the kernel, provided by the kernel only in a running system. procfs also represents the abstraction of processes (tasks) being files.
 Processes / tasks are listed as files and directories containing live status information for each process in the system.
 Process access decisions are enforced by DAC attributes inferred from the underlying process' DAC attributes.
-The sysfs file system is a new harmonized interface to non-process related kernel information (mainly for device drivers).
-Access to objects there can be restricted using the DAC mechanism (which are the permission bits only).

-The tmpfs file system implements a fast, RAM based file system used for fast access to temporary files.
+The shmfs file system implements a fast, RAM based file system used for fast access to temporary files.
 This file system is not persistent across boots of the operating system.